-The Group holds a 40% ownership interest (carrying value as at 31 December 2024 of US\$13.4m) in Sociedade Mineira Do Lulo Lda ("SML"), an associate in Angola, as disclosed in Note 11 to the financial statements.
-This investment has been accounted for using the equity method under AASB 128 Investments in Associates and Joint Ventures, and the Group has recognized its share of SML's results since its formal incorporation in May 2016.

-We identified the equity method accounting and the associated impairment assessment as a key audit matter due to the significance of the investment and the recent financial performance and operational issues faced by SML.
+Key Audit Matter How our audit addressed the key audit matter The Group holds a 40% ownership interest (carrying value as at 31 December 2024 of US\$13.4m) in Sociedade Mineira Do Lulo da ("SML"), an associate in Angola, as disclosed in Note 11 to the financial statements.
+This investment has been accounted for using the equity method under AASB 128 Investments in Associates and Joint Ventures , and the Group has recognized its share of SML's results since ts formal incorporation in May 2016.
+We identified the equity method accounting and the associated impairment assessment as a key audit matter due to the significance of the investment and the recent financial berformance and operational issues faced by SML.
 In FY24, SML experienced a significant financial underperformance, reporting a US\$2.2 million loss compared to profits in the previous two years.
-The operational challenges, including severe conditions, flooding, infrastructure disruptions, further raised concerns about the potential for impairment under AASB 136 Impairment of Assets.
+The operational challenges, including severe weather conditions, flooding, and nfrastructure disruptions, further raised concerns about the potential for impairment under AASB 136 Impairment of Assets .
 The declining financial results and operational disruptions triggered the need to assess whether an impairment of the carrying value of the investment was necessary.

-How our audit addressed the key audit matter

 Our audit procedures focused on the equity method accounting for the investment in SML and the impairment assessment in light of the recent financial underperformance and operational challenges.
-Specifically, our work included, but was not limited to, the following:

-- We confirmed Lucapa's 40% ownership interest in SML to ensure the Group's share of results was correctly calculated. - We reviewed the current year financial statements of SML and performed detailed tests of the key areas.
-This review was essential to assess the carrying value of the investment and whether any impairment indicators existed. - We obtained the latest audited accounts of the Associate and compared with the amount recorded in the Group's financial statements. - We reviewed subsequent adjustments to the investment for Lucapa's share of SML's profit or loss and other comprehensive income. - Given the recent financial performance of SML and the operational disruptions caused by severe weather and infrastructure issues, we closely evaluated the impairment assessment performed by management.
-This included: - Reviewing the ASX announcements and other relevant public information regarding the performance of SML, which highlighted the adverse impact of flooding and infrastructure work on operations. - Testing the assumptions used in the impairment assessment, including the forecasted cash flows, market conditions, and external factors, to determine whether the carrying value of the investment was supported by the expected future performance.

-Through these procedures, we concluded that the investment in SML was appropriately accounted for under the equity method, and the impairment assessment was reasonable in light of the recent financial and operational challenges faced by SML.
+Specifically, our work included, but was not limited to, the following: We confirmed Lucapa's 40% ownership interest in SML to ensure the Group's share of results was correctly calculated.
+We reviewed the current year financial statements of SML and performed detailed tests of the key areas.
+This review was essential to assess the carrying value of the investment and whether any impairment indicators existed.
+We obtained the latest audited accounts of the Associate and compared with the amount recorded in the Group's financial statements.
+We reviewed subsequent adjustments to the investment for Lucapa's share of SML's profit or loss and other comprehensive income.
+Given the recent financial performance of SML and the operational disruptions caused by severe weather and infrastructure issues, we closely evaluated the impairment assessment performed by management.
+This included: Reviewing the ASX announcements and other relevant public information regarding the performance of SML, which highlighted the adverse impact of flooding and infrastructure work on operations.
+Testing the assumptions used in the impairment assessment, including the forecasted cash flows, market conditions, and external factors, to determine whether the carrying value of the investment in SML was appropriately accounted for under the equity method, and the impairment assessment was reasonable in light of the recent financial and operational challenges faced by SML.
 Based on the evidence obtained, we did not identify a need for impairment at this time.